 There are lots of different options for lodging in the area ranging from chain hotels to bed and breakfasts to houses for rent.
 Check out the lodging part of our Local Friends page for more info!

 The Adirondacks are a 6,000,000 acre park located in upstate New York.
-If you look at a map of New York, pretty much the whole Northeastern part are within the park lines.
+If you look at a map of New York, pretty much the whole Northeastern part is within the park lines.
 The ADKS are about 4 hours from New York City and Boston and 1.5 hours from Albany.

 Depends on the trip.